 Welcome to our Circuit portal.
 We are a Circuit of several Methodist Churches located in The East Riding of Yorkshire.
-Our Superintendent is Rev P Barnett.
-If you are looking to worship Jesus as LORD, please feel free to look at our Preaching Plan see link in the header to this page.
+Our Superintendent is Rev D. Lucas.
+If you are looking to worship Jesus as LORD, please feel free to look at our Preaching Plan

 For information about becoming a Christian click to this web page Looking For God